 The messenger app can be used to send text and voice messages, pictures, videos, files, contacts and your own location.
-Calls, video calls and status messages are also possible.
+Calls and video calls as well as status messages are also possible.
 Thus, WhatsApp offers a platform for quick and easy communication with numerous possibilities.
 This is why most school classes now also have a class chat in WhatsApp.
 However, the attractive communication options also harbor some risks.

 Once the application is installed, all contacts in the address book are automatically retrieved, regardless of whether they use WhatsApp themselves.
 This is a process that is repeatedly criticized by data protectionists.
 The contacts who have also installed WhatsApp Messenger are then automatically displayed in the app.